 As the Ashfield Estate and Partnership is aiming to build a legacy that works for everyone, the input of the wider community is invaluable to our cause.
 As such, we have already held and will continue to hold a number of consultation sessions to learn what is needed in the local community, ensuring our new sustainable housing is a success for all.

-Each building at Luzborough, Hoe Lane, and Whitenap has been, or will be, designed not so much to stand out but to contribute to making the place.
+Each building at Luzborough, Mountbatten Park, and Whitenap has been, or will be, designed not so much to stand out but to contribute to making the place.
 Phases and streets may reveal a particular character but they will conform to the overall Masterplan which aims to secure the traditional Hampshire, specifically the Test Valley, vernacular.

 Creating a place which we can cherish is as much about how the place works as it is about the individual buildings.
 Materials help to remind you of where you are and help to connect a new place to the existing settlement.
 The new homes at Luzborough, the first and pioneering Ashfield community, are the proof that new communities can positively contribute to the surrounding neighbourhoods and landscape.